prujaka/extsgn-2d/README.md

 # extsgn-2d
-A second-order 2D solver for the Extended Lagrangian Serre-Green-Naghdi equations, as described in [1].
+A second-order 2D solver for the Extended Lagrangian Serre-Green-Naghdi equations, as described in https://doi.org/10.1016/j.jcp.2022.111901.
+Available numerical methods are the first-order splitting with the exact ODE part, and the second-order impicit-explicit ARS(2, 2, 2) method.

-Available numerical methods:

-* First-order splitting with the exact ODE part
-* Second-order impicit-explicit ARS(2, 2, 2) method

 The only available numerical flux function is the HLLC solver.

-## Requirements
+## Getting started
+These instructions will get you a copy of the project up and running on your local machine.

+### Prerequisites

 I have not rigorously checked the exact minimal versions of the dependencies but everything should work already with rather old versions since there are no complex libraries used in the project.

-Simulations:
+Install these dependencies with your favourite package manager on your system.

+For simulations:

 * gfortran

-Postprocessing:
+For postprocessing:

 * python 3
-* gnuplot
 * matplotlib

-## Setup
+* Pillow (optional, for reading 2D images as initial data)

+### Installing

-Install all the requirements on your machine and open the project with any IDE or text editor.
+Install all the requirements on your local machine and open the project with any IDE or text editor.

-## Source file short description
+### Source file short description

 Each file in `scr/`  except `main.f90` is a module.